boldbi/boldbi-kubernetes/helm/README.md

        tolerations:
       </td>
       <td>
-       Tolerations allow the pods to be scheduled onto nodes with matching taints.
+       Tolerations allow the pods to be scheduled into nodes with matching taints.
 Set this to true if you use tolerations in your cluster.
 If you need more than one toleration, you can add multiple tolerations below.
       </td>
     </tr>
         <tr>